Embracing architects and promoting quality architecture.

 Education

 The Education Committee is responsible for over-seeing and developing the education objectives of the Company.
 This includes the support of student and apprentice members, liaison with the London Schools of Architecture, the Royal Academy and the RIBA amongst others and the award of student prizes / bursaries.
-The Company will continue to support the Livery Schools Link and will liaise with the City Centre on education and speaking opportunities.
-Pan Committee/Company matters are to be coordinated via the Finance and Strategy Group and the Committee reports directly to the Court.

 Members